Whoaa512/starred/README.md

 - [steipete/AXorcist](https://github.com/steipete/AXorcist) - AXorcist • Swift wrapper for macOS Accessibility—chainable, fuzzy-matched queries that read, click, and inspect any UI.
 The power of Swift compels your UI to obey!
 - [steipete/Peekaboo](https://github.com/steipete/Peekaboo) - Peekaboo is a macOS CLI & optional MCP server that enables AI agents to capture screenshots of applications, or the entire system, with optional visual question answering through local or remote AI mo
 - [steipete/clawdis](https://github.com/steipete/clawdis) - Invoke actions on your machine when you get a WhatsApp message and send replies!
 Uses Twilio and TailScale.
 Great for connecting Claude Code with WhatsApp.
+- [VonKleistL/OptiMac](https://github.com/VonKleistL/OptiMac) - OptiMac is a comprehensive, user-friendly macOS optimization suite that brings powerful system tweaks and performance enhancements to your M-Series Mac through an intuitive graphical interface.
+No mor
 - [steipete/CodexBar](https://github.com/steipete/CodexBar) - Show usage stats for OpenAI Codex and Claude Code, without having to login.
 - [ognistik/macrowhisper](https://github.com/ognistik/macrowhisper) - Automation Helper for Superwhisper
 - [indragiek/Context](https://github.com/indragiek/Context) - Native macOS client for Model Context Protocol (MCP)